kotynskm/react-booklist/README.md

 # Project Overview

-Best Sellers Book List is a React + TypeScript app I created to learn TypeScript and improve my React skills.
-I used interface to describe my objects, and type for my component props.
+Best Sellers Book List is a React + TypeScript app that displays a list of books.
+Interface is used to describe book objects, and type is used for component props.
 It features localStorage for adding, removing, and clearing books from the reading list.

 Hosted via Netlify - https://effulgent-basbousa-759317.netlify.app/